Strategy11/formidable-forms/readme.txt

 Dive into the endless possibilities with Formidable, the WordPress form builder that goes beyond basic forms.
 Here's a glimpse of what you can achieve with our feature-packed plugin:

-* **Effortless Form Building**: Utilize our [drag and drop form maker](https://formidableforms.com/features/drag-drop-form-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) to craft everything from a simple email form to a comprehensive quiz or complex online application.
+* **Effortless Form Building**: Utilize our [drag and drop form maker](https://formidableforms.com/features/drag-drop-form-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) to craft everything from a simple email form to comprehensive quizzes or complex online applications.
 * **Data Display and Management**: Other WordPress form plugins only let you collect data.
 With [Formidable Views](https://formidableforms.com/features/display-form-data-views/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion), showcase data like never before.
 Create job boards, event calendars, and business directories directly from your form submissions.
 * **Advanced File Uploads**: Our [multiple file upload feature](https://formidableforms.com/features/wordpress-multiple-file-upload-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) simplifies adding documents, photos, and music to any form, perfect for a job application form or WordPress user profile form.
 * **Multi-Step Forms**: Boost conversions with [multi-step forms](https://formidableforms.com/features/wordpress-multi-step-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion), complete with progress bars and conditional logic for a streamlined user experience.